garethjmsaunders/digital-code-style-guide/t4-names.md

 * SHOULD always be defined.
 * MUST be meaningful.
-* MUST use only A-Z, a-z, 0-9 and hyphen.
+* MUST use only a-z, 0-9 and hyphen.
 * MUST use hyphens to separate words.
 * MAY use abbreviations only if these are well known.